runargs/python-bigtable/README.md

 [//]: # "This README.md file is auto-generated, all changes to this file will be lost."
 [//]: # "To regenerate it, use `python -m synthtool`."

-## Python Sample Folder for Cloud Bigtable
+## Python Samples for Cloud Bigtable

-This directory contains samples for Cloud Bigtable, which may be used as a refererence for how to use this product.
+This directory contains samples for Cloud Bigtable, which may be used as a refererence for how to use Cloud Bigtable.

-## Samples

-Samples, quickstarts, and other documentation available for this product is available at <a href="https://cloud.google.com/bigtable">the product documentation.</a>
+Samples, quickstarts, and other documentation are available at <a href="https://cloud.google.com/bigtable">cloud.google.com</a>.

 ### Quickstart